ytrinh/dev-db-env/README.md

 Initialization
 ==============

-- Run `make init` to initialize the DB and PE images
+- Run `make init` to initialize the DB images
-- Run `make up` to bring up the PE and DB docker services
+- Run `make up` to bring up the DB docker services

 Starting/Stopping
 =================

-- Run `make stop stop-db` to stop the docker PE and DB services
+- Run `make stop stop-db` to stop the docker DB services
-- Run `make start-db start` to start the docker PE and DB services
+- Run `make start-db start` to start the docker DB services

 Shutdown
 ========

 Bringing the DB docker images down will remove all database data.
 Do this only if you want to 'refresh' the database.

-- Run `make down` to bring down all PE services
+- Run `make down` to bring down all non db services
 - Run `make down-db` to bring down databases

 Help